Aliases for GRIA3 Gene

 GeneCards Summary for GRIA3 Gene

-GRIA3 (Glutamate Receptor, Ionotropic, AMPA 3) is a Protein Coding gene.
-Diseases associated with GRIA3 include rasmussen encephalitis and x-linked intellectual disability due to gria3 anomalies.
-Among its related pathways are CREB Pathway and CREB Pathway.
-GO annotations related to this gene include extracellular-glutamate-gated ion channel activity and alpha-amino-3-hydroxy-5-methyl-4-isoxazole propionate selective glutamate receptor activity.
-An important paralog of this gene is GRID2.
+GRIA3 (Glutamate Ionotropic Receptor AMPA Type Subunit 3) is a Protein Coding gene.
+Diseases associated with GRIA3 include Intellectual Developmental Disorder, X-Linked, Syndromic, Wu Type and Syndromic X-Linked Intellectual Disability 94.
+Among its related pathways are Glutamate Binding, Activation of AMPA Receptors and Synaptic Plasticity and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and AMPA glutamate receptor activity.
+An important paralog of this gene is GRIA4.

 Receptor for glutamate that functions as ligand-gated ion channel in the central nervous system and plays an important role in excitatory synaptic transmission.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 Binding of the excitatory neurotransmitter L-glutamate induces a conformation change, leading to the opening of the cation channel, and thereby converts the chemical signal to an electrical impulse.
 The receptor then desensitizes rapidly and enters a transient inactive state, characterized by the presence of bound agonist.
 In the presence of CACNG4 or CACNG7 or CACNG8, shows resensitization which is characterized by a delayed accumulation of current flux upon continued application of glutamate.

 AMPA receptors are members of the ionotropic class of glutamate receptors, which also includes NMDA and kainate receptors.
-AMPA receptors mediate fast excitatory synaptic transmission in the CNS and play a key role in hippocampal synaptic long-term potentiation (LTP) and depression (LTD).
-AMPA receptors consist of GluR1-4 subunits which assemble as homomers or heteromers to form functional AMPA receptors.
-The subunit composition determines the physiological properties of AMPA receptors: those containing the GluR2 subunit show low permeability to Ca2+ whereas those lacking this subunit show high Ca2+ permeability.
+AMPA receptors mediate fast excitatory synaptic transmission and play a role in hippocampal synaptic long-term potentiation and depression.